 Most inspection companies utilize the National Pest Management Association Form (“NPMA-33″).
 However, it’s not required and some companies have their own forms.
 Whatever the form, a good report will include:

 - A scale drawing of the home with any activity or damage clearly marked on the drawing.

 - Notes about the home’s construction (e.g., basement, crawlspace, slab and foundation).

 - Information about any structural conditions that are conducive to termites and should be corrected (e.g. moisture problems or wood-to-ground contact).

 - Explanations of any features that could complicate termite treatment (e.g. water features, wells, and plenum air conditioning/heat systems).

 - Any signs of previous treatment.
-If there are drill holes or other signs of earlier termite treatment, the current owner should be asked about the treatment and any possible warranty transfer.
+Check for drill holes or other signs of earlier termite treatment.
+The current owner should be asked about the treatment and any possible warranty transfer.